This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Client Satisfaction:

-- Faster response times (one system to check, not seven)
+- I respond faster now (one system to check, not seven)

-- Clearer communication (no “which tool was that in?” confusion)
+- I communicate more clearly (no “which tool was that in?” confusion)

-- Better results (time spent optimising, not data-wrangling)
+- I deliver better results (I spend my time optimising, not data-wrangling)

 Business Growth: